rufuspollock/rufuspollock.com/content/post/data-difference-talk.md

 I imagine the client base you engage with increasingly has some mixed experiences with data solutions; maybe they bought a data warehouse that's sitting there in the desert, pristine and beautiful, costing tonnes of dollars a year and producing absolutely zero business value.
 People will be having that experience sometimes.
 And that's actually an opportunity to say, ‘You're absolutely right.
 It takes skill and expertise to derive real business value for you from this.
 And we know how to do that.
 We've got all this experience and we know how to be smart in how we use this data.’
 I sometimes talk about this in terms of the three R's; the right data for the right problem at the right time.

-### Insight and value can only be derived from data when directed and combined with human intelligence
+### Insight and value can only be derived from data when directed by and combined with human intelligence

 I want to end with a key point, which is to remind you to bear in mind that decision-makers will often face a fear that deep down, humans are going to be supplanted by machines.
 They may even worry that their job specifically is under threat.
 So I want to emphasise a crucial point, which is that it was human doctors, and decades of research, that actually identified those seven features to look at when diagnosing stomach cancer.
 It wasn’t an algorithm — you had to know what to go looking for and that took human intelligence.
 It took humans or human-built processes to collect that data.
 You still have to build and design processes that collect the information you want and you still have to design the algorithms.
 It also takes humans to act on those predictions and insights.